AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Hellenise Races/Demons/Gargoyle.md

 **Vision:** Darkvision.
 **Demonic Resistance:** You are resistant to cold damage.
 **Toughness:** Your hit point maximum increases by 1, and it increases by 1 every time you gain a level.
 **Possessive:** Gargoyles are good watchers, and guard their possessions accordingly.
-You are novice with Stealth and Perception.
+You are novice with Stealth, and Perception and Acrobatics.
-**Languages:** You can speak, read, and write Hellenise and Goylin.
+**Languages:** You can speak, read, and write Hellenise.
 - - -
 ## Subraces
 ### Fargo Gargoyle